Aliases for HTR2B Gene

 Previous GeneCards Identifiers for HTR2B Gene

 This gene encodes one of the several different receptors for 5-hydroxytryptamine (serotonin) that belongs to the G-protein coupled receptor 1 family.
 Serotonin is a biogenic hormone that functions as a neurotransmitter, a hormone, and a mitogen.
 Serotonin receptors mediate many of the central and peripheral physiologic functions of serotonin, including regulation of cardiovascular functions and impulsive behavior.
 Population and family-based analyses of a minor allele (glutamine-to-stop substitution, designated Q20*) which blocks expression of this protein, and knockout studies in mice, suggest a role for this gene in impulsivity.
 However, other factors, such as elevated testosterone levels, may also be involved.
 Alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, Mar 2016]

 GeneCards Summary for HTR2B Gene

 HTR2B (5-Hydroxytryptamine Receptor 2B) is a Protein Coding gene.
-Diseases associated with HTR2B include ocular hypotension and heart valve disease.
-Among its related pathways are Calcium signaling pathway and Signaling in Gap Junctions.
-GO annotations related to this gene include G-protein coupled receptor activity and drug binding.
-An important paralog of this gene is HTR2C.
+Diseases associated with HTR2B include Ocular Hypotension and Heart Valve Disease.
+Among its related pathways are G-Beta Gamma Signaling and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and drug binding.
+An important paralog of this gene is HTR2A.

 Serotonin 5-HT2B receptors, previously known as 5-HT2F receptors, are located primarily in the stomach fundus, uterus, vascular endothelial and vascular and GI smooth muscle, with limited distribution in the brain.
 5-HT2B overexpression leads to ventricular hypertrophy.